mcereal/mcp-check/README.md

 ## Project Status

 This repository is pre-release software.
 APIs may change as we expand coverage and tighten the developer experience.
-Follow the [feature roadmap](docs/roadmap.md) for up-to-date progress and planned milestones.
+Unit test suites (including CLI and tool invocation) run locally today; broader integration coverage is being re-imagined around mock transports per the [feature roadmap](docs/roadmap.md).

 ## Getting Started